BarrerosLeo/wsl-clip-bridge/README.md

 ## Why?

 Ever wanted to paste a Windows screenshot directly into [**Claude Code**](https://claude.ai/code) running in WSL?
-Traditional solutions require X11 servers, display forwarding, and complex setups.
-WSL Clip Bridge just works—no X11, no hassle.
+Other solutions use background monitors, Windows tray apps, MCP servers, or require manual file management.
+WSL Clip Bridge is a simple drop-in xclip replacement—no daemons, no extra apps, just works.

 Perfect for:
 - 🤖 **[Claude Code](https://claude.ai/code)** → Paste screenshots directly in terminal